Education at Glyndebourne

 We also know you never stop learning and our education work is not just for school children.
 We hope that our audiences will learn more about opera via our opera guides including Don Pasquale and La traviata which both feature in this year’s Festival

 Full-length and fully-staged operas in our world-famous auditorium performed for an audience of students with a special introduction on stage – find out more about our Performances for Schools on Tour.

-An operatic development project that aims to support gifted and talented young singers – auditions are happening in April with the opening weekend for 2017 participants to take place in November, culminating in a shared performance at Glyndebourne.
+An operatic development project that aims to support gifted and talented young singers – the opening weekend for 2017 participants will take place in November, culminating in a shared performance at Glyndebourne.